simonsobs/pixell/docs/loading.rst

-Because the :py:class:`pixell.enmap.ndmap` class is a wrapper around numpy, you can always slice it in exactly the same way. ``pixell`` will automatically handle assocating the correct geometry with your cut-out:
+Because the :py:class:`pixell.enmap.ndmap` class is a wrapper around numpy, you can always slice it in exactly the same way. ``pixell`` will automatically handle associating the correct geometry with your cut-out:

 .. code-block:: python